hungryGeek16/EfficientDet0-Hardhat-Detection/README.md

 * When we see the pie chart above, the algorithm detects 3 dominant colors in the image.
 So instead of choosing one color from the detection, the colors are averaged and euclidean distance is calculated with RED,BLUE,GREEN and YELLOW colors.

-* Pink has is slightly nearer to red pixel, hence it's values are considered at the end for the above image.
+* Pink is slightly nearer to red pixel, hence it's values are considered at the end for the above image.

 ## 4. Training and Inferenece: